The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 You’ll also have to take a disciplined approach to being your own boss and not have your focus taken away from the business by the numerous distractions that can occur.

-If you want to run a business from home, you may been to notify your mortgage lender or landlord before you do so, your local planning office if you need to make significant alterations to your home and your local council if you’re going to have lots of customers or deliveries that may disturb your neighbours or if the franchise requires a licence to run it.
+If you want to run a business from home, you may need to notify your mortgage lender or landlord before you do so, your local planning office if you need to make significant alterations to your home and your local council if you’re going to have lots of customers or deliveries that may disturb your neighbours or if the franchise requires a licence to run it.

 There are certain tax breaks you can take advantage of if you base your franchise at home.
 You can claim use of your office space and a proportion of the cost of your internet connection and telephone expenses.
 An accountant will be able to advise you on this.